statistik-lehre/rtutorials/README.md

 ## Licensing

 All rights are currently reserved to Kassel University.
-However, we are currently working on a way to make it freely accessible to the public.
+However, we are currently working for a way to make it freely accessible to the public.

 ## Funding